Formal Feature Interpretation of Hybrid Systems: Preliminaries

-\end{itemize} } \emph{A state of $\mathcal{H}$} is given as $(q,\nu) \in Q \times \mathcal{V}(X)$. ~ $\Box$ \end{definition} {For an edge $e=(p,a,\mu,q)$, $e \in Edg$, $G(\mu) = \{\nu| (\nu,\nu') \in \mu\}$. $G(\mu)$ is commonly known as the {\em transition guard} and is often represented as a set of predicates over variables in $X$.
+\end{itemize} } \emph{A state of $\mathcal{H}$} is given as $(p,\nu) \in Q \times \mathcal{V}(X)$. ~ $\Box$ \end{definition} For valuation $\nu$, we use $\nu_{\downarrow U}$ as the projection of $\nu$ on the set of variables $U \subseteq X$.
+For variable $u$, $\nu_{\downarrow u}$ is the value of variable $u\in X$ in state $\nu$.
+Similarly for a set of valuations $\mathcal{R}$, $\mathcal{R}_{\downarrow U}$ and $\mathcal{R}_{\downarrow u}$ are respectively the projection of $\mathcal{R}$ on the variable set $U$, and variable $u$ respectively. {For an edge $e=(p,a,\mu,r)$, $e \in Edg$, $G(\mu) = \{\nu| (\nu,\nu') \in \mu\}$. $G(\mu)$ is commonly known as the {\em transition guard} and is often represented as a set of predicates over variables in $X$.
 Similarly $R(\mu,\nu) = \{\nu'| (\nu,\nu') \in \mu\}$, is known as the {\em reset relation}, and most often appears as a function, i.e. $R(\mu,\nu) = \nu'$, $(\nu,\nu') \in \mu$.
-When a system consists of multiple interacting components, each modeled as a HA, the set of synchronization labels for a HA are used to construct the parallel composition of HA~\cite{Alur01}, to model the system as a result of the interaction of its constituent components.
-We assume that a parallel composition of automata is available prior to applying the algorithms presented in this article.
+When a system consists of multiple interacting components, we assume that a parallel composition of automata is available prior to applying the algorithms presented in this article.
 The methods discussed in this article are applied on linear hybrid systems that have monotonically increasing or decreasing variable dynamics in each location.
-Non-linear systems can be approximated by linear or affine systems using techniques such as {\em hybridization}~\cite{asarin2007} that transforms a non-linear system into a piece-wise affine model.
-Additionally, a location with non-monotonic variable dynamics can be transformed into an equivalent model with location-wise monotonic variable dynamics.
-The class of linear {HA} is known to capture a wide spectrum of control applications, including many in the circuit domain.
+Non-linear systems can be approximated as piece-wise affine models using techniques such as {\em hybridization}~\cite{asarin2007}.
+Furthermore, a location with non-monotonic variable dynamics can be transformed into an equivalent model with location-wise monotonic variable dynamics.
+The constraint of monotonicity is used in the article to accommodate existing tools (which use {\em may}, non-urgent, semantics on transitions).
+With tools that use urgent semantics, this restriction can be lifted. }